-- NOTE: Gas model dryers are equipped with a Direct Spark Ignition (DSI) system, which has internal diagnostics.
-If ignition is not established after the first attempt, the heat circuit in the DSI module will lockout until it is manually reset.
-To reset the DSI system, open and close the main door and restart the dryer. - b.
+NOTE: Gas dryers are equipped with a Direct Spark Ignition (DSI) system, which has internal diagnostics.
+If ignition is not established within three (3) times, the heat circuit in the DSI module will "LOCKOUT" until it is manually reset.
+To reset the DSI system, open and close the main door and restart the dryer.

 A gas pressure test should be taken at the gas valve pressure tap of each dryer to assure that the water column (W.C.) pressure is correct and consistent.